 Anyone can ride an e scooter, but not everyone who rides one rides it with the proper electric scooter etiquette.

-After ensuring your own safety, being considerate of cars or other vehicles and pedestrians should always be a priority when driving an electric scooter out and about.
+After ensuring your own safety, being considerate of cars or other vehicles and pedestrians should always be a priority when riding an electric scooter out and about.

 Something that often gets the public riled up on the roads is when people don't follow traffic regulations.
 Bicycles (electric or otherwise) and e scooters generally get the right of way on the roads in most states, but with great power comes great responsibility, and it's important to be respectful of other road users when using personal electric vehicles.